-Once the excitement had passed, we made our way to our final vineyard of the day–Capercaillie.
+Once the excitement had passed, we made our way to our final vineyard of the day: Capercaillie.
 The tasting host was, once again, a little too salesy for my liking.
-For the second time that day, I felt like once she realized no one was in the market for buying bottles, she was less invested in the tasting.
-Though I understand that this is a key part of visiting vineyards, we all were part of a paying tour.
+Again, once she realized no one was in the market to buy, she seemed less invested in us.
+I understand that this is a key part of visiting vineyards, but we all were part of a paying tour.
 I’d assume the vineyards were seeing a bit of that profit themselves.

-Despite this little bit of blah, heading to Hunter is a definite recommendation for escaping Sydney to try out some true blue Australian wines.
+Despite this little bit of blah, heading to Hunter is a definite recommendation.
+It’s perfect for escaping Sydney to try out some true blue Australian wines.

 – Thanks to the Hunter Valley and Boutique Tours Australia for hosting us for the day!
 All opinions are my own, as per usual.